 Telecommunicator Certification Course

-Pitt Community College will be offering a Telecommunicator Certification Course during the week of November 10-18.
+Pitt Community College now offers a Telecommunicator Certification Course.
 The goal of this course is to provide participants with the entry level knowledge and skills to practice as an emergency services telecommunicator.
 At the conclusion of the school's offering of the 48 hour course, an authorized representative of the Sheriffs' Commission will administer a comprehensive examination to each trainee who has participated in all of the course requirements.
 A trainee successfully completes the written examination if he/she achieves a minimum of seventy percent (70%) correct answers.

 Applicants must provide proof of the following for entry into the program: